Cliffside view of ocean and waves crashing in Uluwatu

 These markets are not just about shopping; they’re social gatherings where you can meet locals and other travelers, enjoy live music, and experience the lively community vibe that makes Uluwatu so special.

 When it comes to accommodation, Uluwatu offers a range of options that cater to different preferences and budgets.
-The Dreamland Villa is a luxurious retreat that offers private villas with pools, providing an intimate and serene escape.
+The Dreamland Villa is a luxurious retreat featuring private villas with pools, providing an intimate and serene escape.
 Each villa is elegantly designed, blending traditional Balinese architecture with modern comforts.

 6. Watch the sunset